Summary of Significant Accounting Policies

 The Company determines basic loss per share and diluted loss per share in accordance with the provisions of Accounting Standards Codification (“ASC”) 260, “Earnings per Share.”
-Basic net loss per share is calculated by dividing net loss by the weighted-average common shares outstanding during the period.
-Diluted net loss per share is calculated by dividing net loss by the weighted-average common shares outstanding during the period using the treasury stock method or the two-class method, whichever is more dilutive.
-The potentially dilutive stock options issued under the 2015 Equity Incentive Plan (described in Note 8), Series A, B and C Convertible Preferred Stock (described in Note 6) and warrants to purchase the Company’s common stock (described in Note 8) are not considered in the computation of diluted net loss per share because they would be anti-dilutive.
+Basic net loss per share was calculated by dividing net loss by the weighted-average common shares outstanding during the period.
+Diluted net loss per share was calculated by dividing net loss by the weighted-average common shares outstanding during the period using the treasury stock method or the two-class method, whichever is more dilutive.
+The potentially dilutive stock options issued under the 2015 Plan (described in Note 8), Series A, B and C Convertible Preferred Stock (described in Note 6) and warrants to purchase the Company’s common stock (described in Notes 6 and 7) were not considered in the computation of diluted net loss per share because they would be anti-dilutive.

 Comprehensive Income (Loss)

 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-The Company is required to record all components of comprehensive loss in the financial statements in the period in which they are recognized.
-Net income (loss) and other comprehensive loss, including foreign currency translation adjustments and unrealized gains and losses on investments are reported, net of their related tax effect, to arrive at comprehensive income (loss).
+The Company is required to record all components of comprehensive income (loss) in the financial statements in the period in which they are recognized.
+Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments and unrealized gains and losses on investments are reported, net of their related tax effect, to arrive at comprehensive income (loss).
 For the nine months ended September 30, 2019, comprehensive income consisted of unrealized gains on investments in available-for-sale debt securities.
 There were no unrealized gains (losses) on investments in available-for-sale debt securities and held-to-maturity debt securities for the nine months ended September 30, 2018.

 Recent Accounting Pronouncements

-Other accounting standards updates effective after December 31, 2015, are not expected to have a material effect on the Companys financial position, annual results of operations and/or cash flows.
+Other accounting standard updates effective after September 30, 2019 are not expected to have a material impact on the Company’s financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.